awsdocs/amazon-sqs-developer-guide/doc_source/standard-queues.md

 Amazon SQS offers *standard* as the default queue type\.
 Standard queues support a nearly unlimited number of API calls per second, per API action \(`SendMessage`, `ReceiveMessage`, or `DeleteMessage`\)\.
 Standard queues support at\-least\-once message delivery\.
 However, occasionally \(because of the highly distributed architecture that allows nearly unlimited throughput\), more than one copy of a message might be delivered out of order\.
 Standard queues provide best\-effort ordering which ensures that messages are generally delivered in the same order as they're sent\.

-For information about creating standard queues with or without server\-side encryption using the AWS Management Console, the AWS SDK for Java \(and the `[CreateQueue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html)` action\), or AWS CloudFormation, see [Tutorial: Creating an Amazon SQS queue](sqs-create-queue.md) and [Tutorial: Creating an Amazon SQS queue with Server\-Side Encryption \(SSE\)](sqs-create-queue-sse.md)\.
+For information about how to create and configure standard queues using the Amazon SQS console, see [Creating an Amazon SQS queue \(console\)](sqs-configure-create-queue.md)\.
+For Java examples, see [Amazon SQS Java SDK examples](sqs-java-tutorials.md)\.

 You can use standard message queues in many scenarios, as long as your application can process messages that arrive more than once and out of order, for example:
 + **Decouple live user requests from intensive background work** – Let users upload media while resizing or encoding it\.